nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

-- Deletes the student at the specified `INDEX`
+- Deletes the student at the specified `INDEX`.
-- The index refers to the index number shown in the displayed student list.
-- The index **must be a positive integer** 1, 2, 3, …

 Examples: